QxpoXq/QxpoXq/README.md

-## Hi there 👋 I'm Po 😃
+## Hi there 👋 I'm Enopiyo 😃

 - 🔭 I’m currently working on NOTHING
-- 🌱 I’m just a learner of Python
+- 🌱 I’m just a learner of HTML, CSS, JavaScript
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...